jolin-yang/ml-activity-classification-dropbox/README.md

   - **Dropbox**: A cloud workspace designed for storing, sharing, and collaborating on files in real-time.
   - Relevance to our project:
     - **Dropbox Dash**: A parallel to Dropbox’s own AI that understands and anticipates user intent from sequences of actions across files, messages, and tools.
-    - Both systems leverage temporal pattern recognition to enable intelligent, proactive assistance.
+    - Both Dropbox Dash and our classifiers leverage temporal pattern recognition to enable intelligent, proactive assistance.